-- Order the cake (give yourself more lead time for this if you’re ordering from a busy bakery).
+- Order the cake.
+(Allow more time for this if you'll be ordering from a busy bakery.)

-- Decide what types of activities or games will be part of the party’s agenda, then buy or make any necessary supplies.
+- Decide the activities or games that will be part of the party’s agenda, and buy or make any necessary supplies.

 04 of 10

 3 to 7 Days Before the Party

 - Write a rough order to do things at the birthday party.
 (See the sample order for birthday party activities below for guidance.)

 - Confirm the entertainer and venue, if applicable.

 - See whether the child is willing to donate some toys, clothes, or other items they've outgrown to make room for gifts that are about to arrive.